highgroove/hbase-rb/README.md

 Thrift](http://thrift.apache.org/), you might have to manually generate Ruby code from generic *.thrift files.

-This gem tries to alleviate that slight annoyance and package everything you need to communicate with HBase.
+This gem tries to alleviate that slight annoyance by packaging everything you need to communicate with HBase.

 ## Installation